Boeing C-17 Globemaster III: Production and deliveries

-Sources: C-17 Globemaster III Pocket Guide, Boeing IDS Major Deliveries
+In June 2025, it was announced that Boeing was in talks with an international customer to restart the production of C-17s, and that several other countries were interested in the prospect.
+There is speculation that the United States may be interested in buying new C-17s, as there is currently no replacement planned for existing C-17s or the aging C-5 Galaxy.
+Japanese Prime Minister Shigeru Ishiba stated that the Japanese Air Self-Defense Force would be interested in acquiring C-17s.

 Design

 The C-17 Globemaster III is a strategic transport aircraft, able to airlift cargo close to a battle area.
 The size and weight of U.S. mechanized firepower and equipment have grown in recent decades from increased air mobility requirements, particularly for large or heavy non-palletized outsize cargo.
 It has a length of 174 ft and a wingspan of 169 ft 10 in, and uses about 8% composite materials, mostly in secondary structure and control surfaces.
+The aircraft features an anhedral wing configuration, providing pitch and roll stability to the aircraft.
+The aircraft's stability is furthered by its T-tail design, raising the center of pressure even higher above the center of mass.
+Drag is also lowered, as the horizontal stabilizer is far removed from the vortices generated by the two wings of the aircraft.

 The C-17 is powered by four Pratt & Whitney F117-PW-100 turbofan engines, which are based on the commercial Pratt & Whitney PW2040 used on the Boeing 757.
 Each engine is rated at 40400 lbf of thrust.
 The engine's thrust reversers direct engine exhaust air upwards and forward, reducing the chances of foreign object damage by ingestion of runway debris, and providing enough reverse thrust to back up the aircraft while taxiing.
 The thrust reversers can also be used in flight at idle-reverse for added drag in maximum-rate descents.
 In vortex surfing tests performed by two C-17s, up to 10% fuel savings were reported.

 For cargo operations the C-17 requires a crew of three: pilot, copilot, and loadmaster.
 The cargo compartment is 88 ft long by 18 ft wide by 12 ft 4 in high.
 The cargo floor has rollers for palletized cargo but it can be flipped to provide a flat floor suitable for vehicles and other rolling stock.
 Cargo is loaded through a large aft ramp that accommodates rolling stock, such as a 69-ton (63-metric ton) M1 Abrams main battle tank, other armored vehicles, trucks, and trailers, along with palletized cargo.